mminute/MminuteInventory/DevLog.md

 - Recently opened inventories ✅
 - Auto-open to last used inventory ✅
 - Search/filtering ✅
+- Text truncation in table view ✅
+- Show the name of the file you have open ✅
 - Tweak save button color, pulsing?
-- Text truncation in table view ✅
-- Show the name of the file you have open
 - Fix recent file picker
 - Make the first column of the InventoryView `<Table />` sticky
 - (Maybe) Handle photos?